My olive oil arrived frozen. Now what?

 Is frozen olive oil bad?

 Not at all.
-Extra virgin olive oil starts to solidify at around 54 degrees.
-Studies show that keeping extra virgin olive oil in the cold for a year or more actually extends it freshness by preventing oxidation of the fatty acids and polyohenols.
+Most extra virgin olive oil starts to solidify between 40-50 degrees.
+Studies show that keeping extra virgin olive oil in the cold for a year or more actually extends it freshness by preventing oxidation of the fatty acids and polyphenols.

 What needs to be done once it freezes?